coccon/proffastpylot/docs/pressure_input.md

 A UTC offset of the pressure file can be given as `utc_offset`.
 In `data_parameters` you can define minimum and maximum pressure values.

 The frequency of your files can be defined.
-Currently the frequencies `"dayly"`, `"subdayly"` and `"yearly"` are available.
+Currently the frequencies `"daily"`, `"subdaily"` and `"yearly"` are available.